 To receive emergency alerts by text message and/or email visit https://alertcarolina.unc.edu/register/ and complete the form.
 By providing your cell phone number you agree to incur costs from your carrier for text messages or telephone notifications.
 UNC Chapel Hill will only send notification messages in the event of an emergency, or to test the system (once per semester, typically).
 Please note: text message alerts will not be used for weather delays/closings.

-Because of the dangers to residents and fire fighters associated with equipment that has been tampered with, false fire alarms, and intentional fires, there are criminal and civil penalties for intentionally setting any fire, for intentionally causing any fire alarm, and for vandalizing or tampering with any fire alarm or fire protection equipment (including covering smoke detectors and/or heat detectors).
+Because of the dangers to residents and fire fighters associated with equipment that has been tampered with, false fire alarms, and intentional fires, there are criminal and civil penalties for intentionally starting a fire (including burning a candle or having any other open flame), for intentionally causing any fire alarm, and for vandalizing or tampering with any fire alarm or fire protection equipment (including covering smoke detectors and/or heat detectors).

 Probable outcomes for these violations are removal from campus housing and/or criminal prosecution.
 Causing a false fire alarm will result in removal from the residence halls and/or a $500 charge and/or six months in jail.
 Additionally, a $500 reward has been established for information leading to the arrest and conviction of individuals who tamper with the system or cause false fire alarms.

 Assisting Residents with Special Needs

 Students with a physical disability living in residence halls will be identified to emergency responders by UNC Housing & Residential Education staff placing a document with their identifying information and room number at the fire panel in each residence hall.
 Emergency responders can then use this information to make decisions and take appropriate action.
 Students with special needs may wish to contact the UNC Accessibility Resources & Service Office at 919-962-8300; the office website is https://accessibility.unc.edu/.